FAQ

 * The source code is `publicly available `_ (and auditable).

-* Every release is scanned with multiple Anti-viruses before release.
+* Every release is scanned with multiple antivirus programs before release.

 * XL Converter has been out since August 2023.
 Hundreds of people trust it.